 Naturally fused

-Over an open organic form made of black pokes (1.4 mm) is woven a basket form of Clematis tendrils.
-Attaching elder branches to this will keep this basic form standing by itself.
-Next, Clematis Amazing Tokyo flowers are attached in a natural growth form over the braided Clematis tendrils, moving with the movement of the object.
-The stems of the tulips and Ranunculus were inserted through the frame directly into the water.
-All flower species have their own height so that natural groups are created, giving the whole object a very natural look.
+A basket shape is woven from Clematis vines over an open organic form made of black spokes (1.4 mm).
+By attaching elder branches to this, the basic shape stands on its own.
+Subsequently, Clematis Amazing Tokyo flowers are attached in a natural growth form over the woven Clematis vines, following the movement of the object.
+The stems of the tulips and Ranunculus are inserted directly into the water through the frame.
+All flower varieties have their own height, creating natural groupings, which makes the whole look very natural.

 Freestanding